Find the best mortgage rate in Newfoundland

 - Credit score: A low credit score may mean you cannot get approved by an ‘A lender’, like a big bank or credit union.
 If you’re forced to take a mortgage from a ‘B lender’, you’ll probably be charged a higher rate.

-Newfoundland mortgage rates: Historical trends
+Newfoundland and Labrador mortgage rates: Historical trends

-Newfoundland mortgage rates rise and fall, as do rates across Canada.
+Newfoundland and Labrador mortgage rates rise and fall, as do rates across Canada.
 Here’s a quick snapshot of the lowest mortgage rates in Canada over the past few years, to give you an idea of where we are today.

 Source: Ratehub Historical Rate Chart

-Land transfer tax in Newfoundland
+Land transfer tax in Newfoundland and Labrador

-Like most other provinces in Canada, Newfoundland charges a land transfer tax on all property purchases.
+Like most other provinces in Canada, Newfoundland and Labrador charges a land transfer tax on all property purchases.
 You'll be charged a $100 flat fee for the first $500 of the property price, plus 0.4% of any portion of the price above $500.

-Jamie David, Business Director of Mortgages
+Jamie David, Director of Marketing and Head of Mortgages